srirangav/qlZipInfo/README.txt

 History:

+    v1.1.10 - update to libarchive v.3.6.1 and lzma headers from xz v.5.2.5
     v1.1.9  - add support for (some?)
-CD/DVD images created
-              by Roxio Toast
+CD/DVD images created by Roxio Toast
     v1.1.8  - upgrade to libarchive v.3.6.0
     v1.1.7  - add support for BinHex 4.0 files
     v1.1.6  - fix to detect .tgz files as tar-gzip'ed archives and .tbz files as tar-bzip2'ed archives, disable preview of 1Password backups
     v1.1.5  - upgrade to libarchive v.3.5.2, add support for
               uuencoded archives and rpm files
     v1.1.4  - modularize preview generation, add total compressed